Back to the guides

 Train the compression muscle

 Here is a common coaching exercise that transfers beautifully to speech: explain a topic in 60 seconds.
 Then again in 30 seconds.
 Then 15.
-You will notice the 15-second version is often clearer than the 60-second version, because compression forces you to find the one thing that actually matters and throw away everything that is not load-bearing.

 Learn to love the period